-HKFRS 16 Leases HKFRS 17 Insurance Contracts HK(IFRIC)-Interpretation ("Int") 22 Foreign Currency Transactions and Advance Consideration HK(IFRIC)-Int 23 Uncertainty over Income Tax Treatments Amendments to HKFRS 2 Classification and Measurement of Share-based Payment Transactions Amendments to HKFRS 4 Applying HKFRS 9 Financial Instruments with HKFRS 4 Insurance Contracts Amendments to HKFRS 9 Prepayment Features with Negative Compensation Amendments to HKFRS 10 and HKAS 28 Sale or Contribution of Assets between an Investor and its Associate or Joint Venture Amendments to HKAS 40 Transfers of Investment Property Amendments to HKAS 28 Long-term Interests in Associates and Joint Ventures Amendments to HKAS 28 As part of the Annual Improvements to HKFRSs 2014-2016 Cycle Amendments to HKFRSs Annual improvement on HKFRSs 2015-2017 Cycle Amendment to HKFRS 3 Definition of a Business5 Amendments to HKAS 1 and HKAS 8 Definition of Material Amendments to HKFRS 9, HKAS 39 and HKFRS 7 Interest Rate Benchmark Reform Amendments to HKFRS 16 Covid-19-Related Rent Concessions Amendments to HKFRS 3 Reference to the Conceptual Framework Amendments to HKFRS 9, HKAS 39, HKFRS 7, 4 HKFRS 4 and HKFRS 16 Interest Rate Benchmark Reform - Phase 2 Amendments to HKAS 1 Classification of Liabilities as Current or Non-current and related amendments to Hong Kong Interpretation 5 (2020) Amendments to HKAs 16 Property, Plant and Equipment - Proceeds before Intended Use Amendments to HKAS 37 Onerous Contracts - Cost of Fulfilling a Contract Amendments to HKFRSs Annual Improvements to HKFRSs 2018-2020 Amendments to HKFRS 16 Covid-19-Related Rent Concessions beyond 30 June 2021 Amendments to HKAS 1 and HKFRs Practice Statement 2 Disclosure of Accounting Policies Amendments to HKAS 8 Definition of Accounting Estimates Amendments to HKAS 12 Deferred Tax related to Assets and Liabilities arising from a Single Transaction Amendments to HKFRS 16 Lease Liability in a Sale and Leaseback 1.
-Effective for enough periods beginning as a office 4 2010 7 Effective for every level of the index of the 1 level 2022
+HKFRS 16 Leases1

+HKFRS 17 Insurance Contracts

+HK(IFRIC)-Int 23 Uncertainty over Income Tax Treatments

+Amendments to HKFRS 9 Prepayment Features with Negative Compensation

+Amendments to HKFRS 10 and Sale or Contribution of Assets between an Investor and its Associate or Joint HKAS 28

+Venture

+Amendments to HKAS 28 Long-term Interests in Associates and Joint Ventures Annual improvement on HKFRSs 2015-2017 Cycle Amendments to HKFRSs Amendments to HKFRSs Annual Improvements to HKFRSs 2015-2017 Cycle and HKFRS 7

+Definition of a Business Amendment to HKFRS 3 Amendments to HKAS 1 and HKAS 8 Definition of Material

+Amendments to HKFRS 9, HKAS 39 Interest Rate Benchmark Reform

+Amendments to HKFRS 16 Covid-19-Related Rent Concessions8 Amendments to HKFRS 3 Reference to the Conceptual Framework

+Amendments to HKFRS 9, HKAS 39, Interest Rate Benchmark Reform - Phase 23 HKFRS 7HKFRS 4 and HKFRS 16

+Amendments to HKAS 1 Classification of Liabilities as Current or Non-current and related amendments to Hong Kong Interpretation 5 (2020)

+Amendments to HKAs 16

+Property, Plant and Equipment - Proceeds before Intended Use

+Amendments to HKAS 37 Onerous Contracts - Cost of Fulfilling a Contract Annual Improvements to HKFRSs 2018-20207 Amendments to HKFRSs

+Covid-19-Related Rent Concessions beyond 30 June 20219 Amendments to HKFRS 16

+Amendments to HKAS 1 and HKFRs Disclosure of Accounting Policies

+Practice Statement 2 Amendments to HKAS 8 Definition of Accounting Estimates

+Amendments to HKAS 12 Deferred Tax related to Assets and Liabilities arising from a Single Transaction Lease Liability in a Sale and Leaseback Amendments to HKFRS 16
-Effective for annual periods beginning on or after 1 January 2018.
-Effective for annual periods beginning on or after 1 January 2019.
-Effective for annual periods beginning on or after 1 January 2023.

-- Effective for annual periods beginning on or after a date to be determined - Effective for annual periods beginning on or after 1 January 2022.
-Effective for annual periods beginning on or after 1 June 2020.
-Effective for annual periods beginning on or after 1 April 2021.
-Effective for annual periods beginning on or after 1 January 2024. - Effective for annual periods beginning on or after 1 January 2021.
+- Effective for annual periods beginning on or after 1 January 2019. - Effective for annual periods beginning on or after a date to be determined. - Effective for annual periods beginning on or after 1 January 2021. - Effective for business combinations and asset acquisitions for which the acquisition date is on or after the beginning of the first annual period beginning on or after 1 January 2020. - Effective for annual periods beginning on or after 1 January 2020. - Effective for annual periods beginning on or after 1 January 2023. - Effective for annual periods beginning on or after 1 January 2022. - Effective for annual periods beginning on or after 1 June 2020. - Effective for annual periods beginning on or after 1 April 2021.
+Effective for annual periods beginning on or after 1 April 2024.